Marketing Careers: 6 Areas to Explore

 Mid-level roles: Social media editor, social media manager, community manager

-As of 2021, skills related to social media were in high demand.
-Needs for people with paid social media skills increased by 116 per cent while social media advertising increased by 46 per cent [1].
+In 2020, approximately 518 million Indian residents used social media.
+Experts project that this number will rise to 1.5 billion by 2040.
+This substantial growth is why marketers with social media skills in India are in high demand [1].

-A career in marketing offers a good degree of flexibility.
+A career in marketing offers a reasonable degree of flexibility.
 You can apply your skill set to different types of marketing, moving where opportunities best suit your interests and needs.
-For example, if you start off writing blog posts for a content marketing team, you may be able to apply that experience to email marketing or search engine marketing.
+For example, if you start writing blog posts for a content marketing team, you can apply that experience to email or search engine marketing.

 You can also get started in one type of marketing and eventually move to another.
-For example, if you begin as a social media marketing assistant and learn you’re more interested in brand strategy, you may be able to move into that type of marketing.
+For example, if you begin as a social media marketing assistant and learn you're more interested in brand strategy, you may change directions.
 Having worked in social media, you have done brand management to some extent.

 Beginning in one area doesn't mean you can't jump to another, though it may take some additional experience—or time—to make that move.